ai-club-uwmadison/projects/README.md

 - What key components are lacking from AI these days that prevent us from achieving AGI (e.g. how is the brain different from a DQN algorithm)?

 #### Prerequisites
 Experience with deep learning, reinforcement learning, and/or neuroscience is recommended.
-Alternatively, for a brief introduction to the field, students can consider working through this computatioanl neuroscience coursera [course](https://www.coursera.org/learn/computational-neuroscience#syllabus).
+Alternatively, for a brief introduction to the field, students can consider working through this computational neuroscience coursera [course](https://www.coursera.org/learn/computational-neuroscience#syllabus).

 **Slack channel:** study-neuro-agi
 **Group Leader:** Chris Endemann